Screen Printing Exposure Calculator

 - Tape the calculator to screen, and cover all but the first row with thick, opaque paper.

 - Expose the screen for the amount of time you came up with in Step 3.

 - Move the thick, opaque paper down to where it is covering all but the first 2 rows.

 - Expose the screen for the amount of time you came up with in Step 3 again.

 - Continue moving the paper down and exposing until you have reached the bottom.

 - Wash out the screen, allow to dry, and determine which row came out best.

 - Lastly, take the number of the best row and subtract from 11.
 For example, if row 4 came out the best, 11-4=7, meaning row 4 got exposed a total of 7 times during the test.
 If you were burning in 18 second increments, the correct exposure time would be 126 seconds (18x7=126).

-Don't know where to start?
-Try plugging in these numbers to step 1 and go from there:
+*Not sure where to start?
+Try plugging in these numbers for step 1 and go from there:

-2 part diazo emulsion with multiple uv fluorescent bulbs.
+- 2 part diazo w/ uv fluorescent bulbs - 6 minutes.